mstksg/inCode/copy/entries/five-point-haskell-1.md

 the tooling we are given, especially Haskell makes them so accessible and easy to pull in.

-There's another layer here comes as a result of embracing this mindset: you'll find that you have more mind-space to dedicate to things that actually matter!
+There's another layer here that comes as a result of embracing this mindset: you'll find that you have more mind-space to dedicate to things that actually matter!
 Instead of worrying about inconsequential minutia and details of your flawed abstractions, you can actually think about your business logic, the flow of your program, and architecting that castle of beauty I know you are capable of.

 Tune in next time as we discuss the next principle of [Five-Point Haskell][Five-Point Haskell]!
 Any guesses on what it might be?